 Falling costs coupled with falling emissions is the new normal.
 Major utilities are announcing ambitious clean energy goals with customer affordability in mind as economics and policy help wind and solar become the grid’s new backbone.
 States, cities, and Fortune 50 companies across the country are committing to 100% clean electricity.

 The variability and low- or zero-marginal cost associated with wind and solar means the institutions governing and managing the grid must evolve as renewables make up a greater share of our power.
-Organized wholesale markets and utility regulation must evolve to support a rapid transition away from uneconomic fossil resources, and new investment in a complementary mix of clean energy, storage, efficiency, and behind-the-meter resources.
+Organized wholesale markets and utility regulation must evolve to support a rapid transition away from uneconomic fossil resources, and new investment in a mix of clean energy, storage, efficiency, and behind-the-meter resources.
 New models for operating an increasingly distributed and weather-dependent system must be developed.

 Changes in the way customers generate and consume electricity are also transforming how utilities provide power and make money.
 Efficiency and demand response continue to flatten utility demand growth, but could do so much more.
 Customers providing their own power through customer-side solar and storage exacerbates efficiency-driven flat demand for electricity.
 Electrification of vehicles and buildings, married with automation technology, make it possible for customers to respond in real time to the availability of clean cheap power, potentially saving billions and obviating the need for hundreds of fossil power plants that currently provide these services.

 Utilities and electricity markets are increasingly adapting to these new realities.
 Awareness about the need to rapidly expand and site a robust, modern transmission grid is growing.
 Wholesale markets are exploring ways to operate with more grid flexibility.
 A growing number of states are shifting toward performance-based regulation to evolve their utility business models and align utility finances with the outcomes that customers want from the grid.
 And several states are exploring innovative models to finance the transition from coal to clean.